|XOR - The Magic Swap|

 The problem with this solution, swapping labels, is that when it comes to implementing it you still have to swap something real over.
 In computing terms the label on the side of the bowl is a reference i.e. an address and swapping two addresses over is the same problem as swapping two values over.
 That is in this case A holds the address of the first bowl and B holds the address of the second bowl.
 To swap the addresses over you still need a temporary storage for one of the addresses.

 Some irritating languages have come up with statements such as SWAP A,B which perform the swap without need for the extra bowl or the trouble of working out how the swap is done.
 Python for example performs the swap as a simple:

 It is said that the average IQ of drivers fell by five points when automatic transmission became common because they didn't have to think about gear shifts - I can't help thinking that if a SWAP statement ever becomes common currency the same will happen to the programming community!

 Less obvious is trick that still moves data but does so without any intermediate storage.
 There are a number of versions of the method, the simplest being based on arithmetic.

-The key to the idea is to notice that if you add the value in B to A then you can still recover the original value in A by subtracting B. Using this fact it isn't difficult to see that you can swap the contents of A and B by a three stage process:
+The key to the idea is to notice that if you add the value in B to A then you can still recover the original value in A by subtracting B. If you add to this the idea that you can also get B by subtracting A then you have the start of an idea.

 The answer is that it can all go wrong if the value of A+B is larger than a variable can hold.
 In a sense we are making use of the full range of values that a variable can store to hold A+B in a single variable and using -B or -A as decoding keys to get the original values back.

 However, if you replace the operation of addition with any operation that combines the two values so that they can still be separated using the original values then you have another swapping method.